 We are all familiar with the public service announcements advising us to be prepared for emergencies.
 Take small steps to increase your disaster preparedness.

-First, know your risks at home and at work.
+Know your risks at home and at work.
 What industry do you work in?
 Are there chemical, fire, or other physical hazards?
 Where do you live and work and what are the earthquake, flood, and wildfire risks?
 Knowing your risks helps you identify necessary supplies, equipment, and procedures.

 Make your workplace and home safe.
 Bolt down furniture and equipment.
 Secure items hung on walls and stored on shelves.
 Store hazardous chemicals in properly segregated containers.
 Prevent fires by maintaining good housekeeping.